joinsukesh/Stratum/README.md

 ## Deploy Sitecore Items
 1. For this, you need to have Sitecore CLI setup in your instance.
 If not yet done, refer this <a target="_blank" href="https://saltandsitecore.wordpress.com/2023/04/24/setup-sitecore-cli/">article</a> and follow <b>Steps 1 to 4</b>.

+If you have already installed <i>Sitecore Management Services</i> in your instance, then just refer <b>Steps 3 and 4</b> in that article.
-Ignore the rest of the steps in that article, as they are not needed for now.
+(Ignore the rest of the steps, as they are not needed for now).
 2. Once that is done, open <i>Windows Command Prompt</i> with administrator privileges and change the directory to your VS solutions folder.
 In my case <i>D:\Projects\Internal\MyCompany</i>.
 3. Execute this command to login to the CMS: